 Finally when the time comes to be proud of yourselves what you did and how much you learn.
 We advise you to use the CRISP-DM methodology for your masterpiece.
-You need to add export from your code in Jupyter Notebook or something similar and your results.
-You may provide and uploaded video of up to 3 minutes to explain some details.
+You need to add your code in Jupyter Notebook in the article .

 The processes of posting article – articles have three stances:

 Draft – Is the working stance of the article, where only the team members and mentors can see, update, and comment.